 From 2009 to 2014, he has been working as a research assistant and obtained his PhD from the Department of Signal Theory and Communications at the Universitat Politècnica de Catalunya under the supervision of Javier Rodríguez Fonollosa.
 He took part in the Consolider COMONSENS project as well as the FREEDOM project funded by the European Commission.
 He was appointed as teaching assistant for the Information Theory class in the MINT Master program.

 From 2014 to 2016 he has been a postdoctoral researcher at École Polytechnique Fédérale de Lausanne (EPFL) in the Laboratory for Information in Networked Systems (LINX) headed by Prof. Michael Gastpar.

-His topics of interest lie mainly in the field of information and communication theory, channel coding, physical-layer network coding and privacy-utility tradeoffs and machine learning for wireless communications.
+His topics of interest lie mainly in the field of information and communication theory, channel coding, physical-layer network coding, privacy-utility tradeoffs and machine learning for wireless communications.

 He is currently Principal Investigator (PI) of the national project ARISTIDES (2019-2021) on statistical learning and inference for high-dimensional communication systems, and serves as a supervisor within the Horizon 2020 (H2020) Marie Skłodowska-Curie Action International Training Network WINDMILL (2019-2022), which aims at developing cutting-edge machine learning algorithms for wireless communications.
 He has also participated in projects funded by the European Commission, such as H2020 FANTASTIC-5G, and direct industrial contracts such as with Software Radio Systems (SRS).